Migrate your PHP codebase to async

 -

-header(),setcookie(),http_response_code(), and thesession_*()family are replaced with implementations that read/write a per-requestG::instance()object.
+header(),setcookie(),http_response_code(), thesession_*()family, exec functions, and more are replaced with implementations that read/write a per-requestG::instance()object.
 Yourheader('Location: /foo')routes to the right OpenSwoole response without you knowing. -

 Stream-wrapper redirection.